-Since 2003, we (Anne and Peter Meylan) have worked in partnership with the Sea Turtle Conservancy (STC) to monitor important Panamanian sea turtle nesting beaches in the Bocas del Toro Province and the Comarca Ngäbe Buglé, from the Changuinola River to the Chiriquí River.
-Key among these beaches are three in the Bastimentos Island National Marine Park, Small Zapatilla Cay, Big Zapatilla Cay and Playa Larga.
-For the 2017 nesting season, we anticipate having up to 6 openings for research assistants to help with this work.
+Since 2003, Anne and Peter Meylan have worked in partnership with Cristina Ordonez and other staff of the Sea Turtle Conservancy (STC) to monitor important Panamanian sea turtle nesting beaches in the Bocas del Toro Province and the Comarca Ngäbe Buglé, from the Changuinola River to the Chiriquí River.
+Key among these beaches are three in the Bastimentos Island National Marine Park (BINMP), Small Zapatilla Cay, Big Zapatilla Cay, and Playa Larga.
+Up to 6 research assistants are needed to help with this work during each nesting season.

 Application Information for Research Assistant Positions

 Research Assistantship (RA) positions are voluntary (unpaid) and selected RAs are expected to plan and finance their own travel to and from Bocas del Toro, Panama.
-Selected RAs will receive board and lodging in small field camps and will be expected to help with cooking and clean-up.
+They are expected to work on the project for a minimum of two months.
+Good knowledge of Spanish and English is required.
+Participating RAs will receive room and board in small, very basic field camps and will be expected to help with cooking and clean-up and other camp activities.

 STC Alumni RAs have gone on to work for conservation organizations, universities and government agencies worldwide.

 With respect to COVID-19, RA’s will be expected to meet any and all requirements for travel to Panama and within Panama as required by Panamanian authorities.
 Our project has remained Covid-free, and we are doing all that we can to keep it that way.
 Therefore, we ask that you mask during your travel to Bocas del Toro and report any symptoms of illness that you are experiencing upon arriva.